PrinceHerenj/studyNotes/ALGO/Dynamic Programming/Traveling Salesman Problem.md

 Following Tabulation method of DP

 * Create Tree structure
+* HAVE a Adjacency Matrix Notation of graph of travelling cities
 * Find out cost of returning back to 1 from end nodes, i.e.
   $g(i, \phi)$ where $i \in\{2,3,4\}...eq(i)$
 	  $g(2,\phi)=5$